New Year's Resolutions for your pet

 Read about what to check for and our advice to help you do a simple clinical examination at home.

-Do you know how to condition score your dog or cat?
+Do you know how to body condition score your dog or cat?

 As well as hopping on the scales regularly, this is one of the best ways to see if your dog or cat is gaining or losing weight.
 It is something that you can easily do at home. iCatCare have a description and a chart on body condition scoring cats.